darshanime/devkube/README.md

 - Provision the VMs on your favorite cloud provider
   - The VMs should be able to communicate with each other via private IPs (on all ports)
-  - the master node should have the `6443` port open for the `api-server`.
+  - The master node should have the `6443` port open for the `api-server`.

 - Download the required dependencies on your machine
   - [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for running the playbooks
   - [cfssl](https://github.com/cloudflare/cfssl) for PKI

 - Edit the `hosts.ini` file
-  - Enter the public ip, the ssh-able user and the private ip of the server
+  - Enter the public ip, the ssh-able username and the private ip of the server
-  - Make sure the server is ssh-able with the command `ssh <user>@<public-ip>` and has root access
+  - Make sure the server is ssh-able with the command `ssh <user>@<public-ip>` and the user has root access

 - Run the `play.yml` playbook
   - `ansible-playbook play.yml -i hosts.ini`
-  - This playbook is the umbrella playbook for the 4 other playbooks

 ## How does it work